 Centenarian grandma finds Rahul Gandhi 'handsome', he sends

-'big hug' New Delhi, Dec 26 (PTI) Congress President Rahul Gandhi had an unusual admirer in a 107-year-old woman in Bangalore, who found him "handsome" and wished to meet him.
+'big hug' (Eds: Correcting with minor edits) New Delhi, Dec 26 (PTI) Congress president Rahul Gandhi had an unusual admirer in a 107-year-old woman in Bangalore, who found him "handsome" and wished to meet him.

-Gandhi obliged by calling her up and wishing the centenarian on her 107th birthday.
+Gandhi obliged by calling her up and wishing the centenarian on her 107th birthday yesterday.

-In a tweet, Bangalore-based woman Dipali Sikand wrote that her grandmother, who turned 107 today, had a wish to meet Rahul Gandhi, whom she found as "handsome".
+In a tweet, Bangalore-based woman Dipali Sikand wrote that her grandmother had a wish to meet Rahul Gandhi, whom she found as "handsome".

 The Congress president responded, "Dear Dipali, Please wish your beautiful grandmother a very happy birthday and a merry Xmas.
 Please also give her a big hug from me.
 Best, Rahul."
 Later, Gandhi called her up and Sikand acknowledged, tweeting again, "And as if this was not enough Mr Gandhi called and personally wished my Nani!!
 This is #TrueHumaness.

 Gandhi has 5.22 million followers on Twitter.
-PTI SKC AQS AQS .
+PTI SKC AQS AAR .

 This is unedited, unformatted feed from the Press Trust of India wire.